AlexandreFenyo/net-monitor/README.md

 - port 8081 for the websocket
 - port 8082 for any other request

-Therefore, you can launch the web ser
+Therefore, you can launch the web server

 # Support